JonathanMH/Append-Link-on-Copy/readme.txt

 == Screenshots ==

-1. This shows the backend and the options the user has.
+1. This shows the backend and the options the user has
+2. This shows the preview area on the options page
+3. This shows a user copying text
-2. This shows the copied text in an HTML capable destination
+4. This shows the copied text in an HTML capable destination (gmail)
-3. This shows the copied text in a plain text capable destination
+5. This shows the copied text in a plain text capable destination (MacVim)

 == Changelog ==

 = 0.1 =
-2012-7-11
+2013-1-25

 Initial release